Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 What's So Funny About Healthcare?

 It might be hard to find an answer to that question.
 The healthcare community is facing a plethora of perplexing problems.
 There’s a continual pressure to do more with less.
-All we have to do is see more patients, cure more conditions, and increase customer satisfaction with fewer staff, in less time, with fewer resources every day.
+All we have to do is see more patients, cure more conditions, and increase customer satisfaction with less staff, in less time, and with fewer resources every day.

 It doesn’t seem like there’s a lot to laugh about.

-The strategic use of humor can transform the health care experience for everyone.
+The strategic use of humor can transform the healthcare experience for everyone.
 Here’s how humor can help:

 • Improve the patient experience, opening the doors to effective communication and alleviating anxiety

-• Create a positive work place environment.
+• Create a positive workplace environment.
 Combat the problem of nursing hostility and staff tension

 Continue Reading...